vlarjun20/Sentiment-Analysis-of-Incoming-Calls-in-Helpdesk/README.md

 The model achieves high accuracy in classifying the sentiments of the calls.
 Detailed performance metrics are available in the `results` folder.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing to this project.

 ## License